rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 ### Simple Plan Building

 When we are planning, the next option that comes to mind will be based on association with previous experience.
+A simple example of this is as follows...

 <img src="../images/fig-weave-reasoning-basic.png" width="900"/>
 <br/>